 Module code: PHY1036

 This module covers introductory concepts of simple harmonic motion and waves, drawing on and bringing together examples from different branches of physics including mechanics, optics, electronics, and electromagnetism.
 It combines the mathematical description, physical interpretation as well as experiments and their analysis of oscillations and wave phenomena to provide a well-balanced introduction to the important physical concepts that are required for further study in subsequent modules of a physics course.

-DOHERTY DT Dr (Physics)
+DOHERTY Daniel (Physics)

 Number of Credits: 15